+Rhodes College participates in several loan programs to assist families in meeting their educational costs.
 If you qualify for need-based financial aid, it’s likely that your package will include student loans.
-These loans do not have to be repaid until after you graduate, and they frequently have a maximum aggregate amount.
+These loans do not have to be repaid until after you graduate.
+The Office of Financial Aid administers the loans, determines your eligibility and credits the loan amount directly to your student account.
+The following loan programs are administered by the College:

 Student Loan of the Presbyterian Church (U.S.A.)